Frequently Asked Questions

 What is the timeline for the elementary construction project?

 Phase one includes building the new classroom spaces at the back of the property.
 Students remain in their current classrooms and schools at this time.
 Once the classroom portion is complete, the students would occupy those spaces.
 Construction will begin on the front portion of the building at that time.
 Two school years will see full construction.
-If approved in March 2024, groundbreaking would be Summer of 2025.
-The new school is projected to be occupied by grades 1-5 for the 2027-2028 school year.
+If approved in March 2025, groundbreaking would be Summer of 2026.
+The new school is projected to be occupied by the 2028-2029 school year.

 How has the Amherst School Board changed the project since the March 2022 and March 2023 bond failures?

-The Amherst School Board voted at their January meeting to move the Wilkins School project to Deliberative Session for a March 2024 ballot.
-This results in a reduction in cost and scope from the $83.3 million in 2022, and lower than the $54.2 million in 2023, to a proposed $49.9 million in FY2024.
+In summary, the request to the community has seen a reduction in cost and scope from the $83.3 million in 2022, and lower than the $54.2 million in 2023, to a proposed $49.9 million in FY2024.
+Updated costing is underway for FY2025.
+Please stay tuned.

 The core community spaces will accommodate a maximum of 864 students – cafeteria, media center, gynmasium.
 The classroom space will hold a maximum of 756 students, with room in the design for future expansion should the need ever arise.
 Building community core spaces slightly larger allows for future growth, planning, and expansion, if needed.
 This building has been designed with one eye on the present and the other on the future.
 It is a comprehensive and strategic design, targeted at meeting the needs of today and tomorrow.